Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 limits.
 See Figure 1 for a location map of the proposed development.
 Roadways that may be

-7'11 Street West, I I th Street West, 2 d Street West, Appleway Drive, West Center Street, Main Street,
+7'11 Street `Blest, i l th Street West, 2nd Street West, Appleway Drive, West Center Street, Main Street,

 U.S. Highway 2.
 These facilities are described in further detail below:

-Foys Lake Road is an east -west, secondary two-lane highway.
-It is located difectly south of the
+Foys Lake Road is an east -west, secondary two -lade highway.
+It is located directly south of the

 proposed project and will provide direct access for traffic entering and exiting the proposed